 Get help

-An alternative to female genital mutilation that prevents girls from suffering
+Below is an example of an alternative to female genital mutilation that prevents girls from suffering in Kenya.

-”Cutting girls is illegal in Kenya.
-Until very recently, 98% of girls in the Loita Hills, Kenia, were circumcised.
-Sarah Tenoi campaigns to end female genital cutting and is determined that her daughters will not be circumcised at 13, as happened to her.
-Here is what they are doing in their community:
+“Cutting girls is illegal in Kenya.
+Until very recently, 98% of girls in the Loita Hills, Kenya, were circumcised.
+Sarah Tenoi campaigns to end female genital cutting and is determined that her daughters will not be circumcised at 13, as happened to her.”
+Sarah Tenoi.

-This symbolic ceremony is popular because we developed it in partnership with members of the community.
-It is not perceived as a threat to our culture.
-Fathers are now requesting the circumcisers who we have trained in this alternative rite because they are considered “better”.
-Because we are giving our community something to replace female genital cutting, this change can be permanent.
+“They developed this symbolic ceremony in partnership with community members, and it’s not seen as a threat to their culture.
+Fathers are now requesting the circumcisers we’ve trained in this alternative rite, considering them ‘better’.
+By offering their community a replacement for female genital cutting, this change could be permanent.”